quozd/awesome-dotnet/README.md

 * [AzureCrawler](https://github.com/yagopv/AzureCrawler) - Take HTML Snapshots for your Angular, Ember, Durandal or any JavaScript applications

+##MVVM

+* [Caliburn.Micro](https://github.com/Caliburn-Micro/Caliburn.Micro) - A small, yet powerful framework, designed for building applications across all XAML platforms.
+Its strong support for MV* patterns will enable you to build your solution quickly, without the need to sacrifice code quality or testability.

 ## Office

 * [ClosedXML](https://closedxml.codeplex.com/) - ClosedXML makes it easier for developers to create Excel 2007/2010 files